 - Lift out the dough using the plastic wrap.
 Using a sharp knife to cut the disc into 8 even wedges.
 Place them 2 inches apart on a prepared cookie sheet.

-- Set the cookie sheet, on a wire rack.
+- Remove from the oven and set the cookie sheet, on a wire rack.
 Transfer to a cooling rack until to cool.
 These scones will be slightly moist.
 If you prefer a drier scone allow to sit overnight uncovered.

 Make The Glaze:

 - In a small mixing bowl, stir together the powdered sugar and orange juice.
 If you want a thinner glaze, add less powdered sugar or more orange juice.
-If you like a thicker glaze, add more powdered glaze or less orange juice.
-Drizzle over cooled scones.
+If you like a thicker glaze, add more powdered sugar or less orange juice.
+Drizzle over cooled scones.ย

 Notes